Fracture Infection Treatment in Nagpur

 Fracture Infection

-A fracture infection, or osteomyelitis, occurs when bacteria enter the fracture site, causing inflammation and infection.
-This condition requires surgical intervention in cases where:
+A fracture infection (osteomyelitis) occurs when bacteria enter the fracture site, causing inflammation and infection.
+Surgery is required in cases such as:

 Malunion

-Malunion occurs when a fracture heals in an incorrect position, leading to deformity and functional impairment.
-Surgery is required when:
+Malunion happens when a fracture heals in the wrong position, leading to deformity and impaired function.
+Surgery is needed when:

 Non‑union

-Non-union is a condition where the fracture fails to heal after an extended period.
-Surgery is required when:
+Non‑union is when a fracture fails to heal after an extended period.
+Surgery is indicated in cases such as:

 Complete Procedure of Complex Trauma Surgeries for Fracture Infection, Malunion, and Non‑union